 - the bus configuration after the fault has been cleared.

-transient overvoltage may be due to lightning strokes or circuit switching.
-The most reliable means to establish switching overvoltage is through the use of a transient network analyser (TNA) study.
+Transient overvoltage may be due to lightning strokes or circuit switching.
+The most reliable means to establish switching overvoltage is through the use of a transient network analyzer (TNA) study.

-- Ability to limit short circuit levels: any arrangement which incorporates means of providing a substation in to two separate sections either completely or through reactor coupling, is suitable for limiting short circuit levels.
+Any arrangement which incorporates means of providing a substation into two separate sections either completely or through reactor coupling is suitable for limiting short circuit levels.

-- Site considerations: the availability of site plays an important role in planning the substation.
+The availability of the site plays an important role in planning the substation.
 The substations which are simple in diagram and use least number of breakers occupy the least site.

-- Economy: a better switching arrangement on technical requirements can be constructed, if the economics are reasonable
+A better switching arrangement on technical requirements can be constructed if the economics are reasonable.